 The West End Seniors’ Network offers older adults assistance with filing their income tax returns.
-We host weekly clinics during the tax season (March and April) in addition to monthly clinics in the off-season (May through February).
-The returns are filed electronically for free (eligibility criteria apply) by trained and authorized volunteers through the Canada Revenue Agency (CRA) Community Volunteer Income Tax Program (CVITP).
+All income tax returns are filed electronically for free (eligibility criteria apply) by trained and authorized volunteers through the Canada Revenue Agency (CRA) Community Volunteer Income Tax Program (CVITP).